Grassroots faith leaders navigate a Northern Ireland in flux

 Few efforts are more striking than what’s taking place at the Building Bridges Community Boxing Club.

-It operates in the former fellowship hall of a Presbyterian church that has since closed.
+It operates in what was once the fellowship hall of a Presbyterian church that has since closed.
 The building was acquired by 174 Trust, a faith-based community group, and turned into a boxing gym.

-It’s located astride one of the “peace walls” that divide neighborhoods in an effort to limit sectarian violence.
+It’s located astride one of the “peace walls” that divide neighborhoods in an effort to keep sectarian violence at bay.
 The gym’s front door opens onto a predominately Protestant neighborhood, its back door onto a mostly Catholic neighborhood.

 That enables the gym to stay open in the evening, accessible to youths from both neighborhoods — even after the gates to the peace wall are closed each night.

-On the same Holocaust Remembrance Day that their younger counterparts were commemorating, Catholic and Protestant clergy gathered around a table at the Duncairn.
+On a winter morning, Catholic and Protestant clergy gathered for prayer around a table at the Duncairn.

-One by one, the clergy members earnestly prayed for an end to prejudice and hatred, followed by contemplative silences and quiet expressions of “amen.”
+One by one, they earnestly prayed for an end to prejudice and hatred, followed by contemplative silences and quiet expressions of “amen.”

 The goal for such centers, Shaw said, is reconciliation rather than proselytizing.